 Of course, that definition of cluster feeding is nothing short of ambiguous.
 What does “several” even mean?
 How closer together and for how long?
 Typically, newborns will breastfeed eight to 12 times every 24-hours over the first two weeks.
 By one to two months old, feedings usually decrease to around 7 to 9 a day, spaced anywhere from 90 minutes to three hours apart.
 Cluster feeding upends these patterns.
 Babies who cluster feed are essentially compressing the feedings.

 Segrave-Daly specifies cluster feeding as “around two to three feedings, typically in the evening, for 10 to 15 minutes at a time, for two to three hours.
 It’s usually a marathon of cluster feedings.”

 She notes that maternity-ward staff has a different perspective of cluster feeding, which can lead to some confusion.
 Many parents may hear the term on their first or second night in the hospital as a fussy newborn suckle frequently.
 “A baby night nurse and nurse and not come off the breast without crying because there is a delayed onset of milk,” Segrave-Daly says.
 But it’s not the same kind of pattern parents might see at home.

 How Long Does Cluster Feeding Last?

 Cluster feeding is an annoying feeding behavior, but will often resolve itself based on a mother’s milk supply, technique, or an adjustment in schedule.
-Typically, cluster feeding stops after 2 or 3 months, but sometimes can stretch a few weeks longer.
+Typically, cluster feeding stops after 2 or 3 months, but sometimes will stretch a few weeks longer.
 But until things get better, fathers have a unique opportunity to step in and help.

 “Develop a list of all the things to do for your partner because she actually can’t think anymore,” Segrave-Daly says.
 “She’s exhausted and everything hurts.
 Moms really don’t want to have to tell their partner what to do.”